cofinalsubnets/shimmre/README.md

 mostly complete self-hosted version that's quite a bit smaller).
 Shimmre is specifically designed to be portable to new host languages with minimal effort.

+The main source file (`lib/shimmre.litcoffee`) is thoroughly annotated literate CoffeeScript, so for more information, start there.